texas durable power of attorney texas durable power of attorney

 Choosing an Agent

 When selecting an agent for a DPOA, individuals must consider trustworthiness and reliability.
-The agent will have access to financial and legal responsibilities, so it’s crucial they respect and understand the principal’s wishes.
+The agent will have access to financial and legal responsibilities, so they must respect and understand the principal’s wishes.
 Choose someone familiar with the principal’s preferences and capable of making sound decisions on their behalf.
 While family members are common choices, trusted friends or professionals may also be suitable options.

 Necessary Documentation